kaltura/platform-install-packages/doc/install-kaltura-xenial.md

 ```
 #### Disable SELinux - REQUIRED
 **Currently Kaltura doesn't properly support running with SELinux, things will break if you don't set it to permissive**.
-If your instances has it enabled [by default Debian and Ubuntu does not enable SELinux], run:
+If your instance has it enabled [by default Debian and Ubuntu do not enable SELinux], run:
 ```bash
 # setenforce permissive
 ```